mauriciocarbajal/lithium-cli/README.md

 ```

 ### Video
-You can see a video here, running boplicity and exploring its basic features:
+You can see a video here, running lithium and exploring its basic features:

 [![Watch the video](https://i.vimeocdn.com/video/850101961.webp?mw=1800&mh=1125&q=70)](https://vimeo.com/387222224)